-The Low Income Home Energy Assistance Program (LIHEAP) helps keep families safe and healthy through initiatives that assist families with energy costs.
-We provide federally funded assistance in managing costs associated with:
+The Low-Income Home Energy Assistance Program (LIHEAP) helps keep families safe and healthy through initiatives that assist families with energy costs.
+We provide federally funded assistance in managing the costs associated with:

 - Home energy bills

 LIHEAP can help you stay warm in the winter and cool in the summer through programs that reduce the risk of health and safety problems that arise from unsafe heating and cooling practices.

 LIHEAP stands for Low Income Home Energy Assistance Program and is provided by Capital Area Community Action Agency, Inc. to assist low-income households to help pay energy expenses.
 The main components to the LIHEAP program are:

 - Payment on behalf of qualified applicants to offset home heating or cooling costs.

 - Crisis relief for emergency situations such as: running out of fuel, or the impending or actual termination of electric or gas service.